-- a) Science with the application of the precautionary approach is the key to developing a robust REMP that can fit into regional policy. - b) Seamounts, which are potential stepping stones for species dispersal,
+- a) Science with the application of the precautionary approach is the key to developing a robust REMP that can fit into regional policy. - b) Seamounts, which are potential stepping stones for species dispersal, may host

-- c) Species composition and spatial distribution of benthic assemblages are influenced by the interplay of environmental factors, and are closely related to water depth.
+- high faunal abundance and biomass and can be hotspots of biodiversity at a global scale. - c) Species composition and spatial distribution of benthic assemblages are influenced by the interplay of environmental factors, and are closely related to water depth.
 The role of cobalt-rich crusts in determining the composition of benthic assemblages is unclear. - d) Corals and sponges are often the predominant benthic groups and can be considered as key taxa of concern since they can be: habitat-forming organisms in many seamount assemblages; extremely long-lived, slow-growing and fragile; and highly vulnerable to anthropogenic impacts.
 Therefore, the recovery of a seamount ecosystem after any disturbance can be prolonged and is likely to take decades or centuries. - f) Methods of nondestructive surveying and monitoring suitable for seamount habitats should be developed, standardized, and implemented. - g) Main investigations on environmental parameters required outside contract areas include those related to physical oceanography, chemical oceanography, characteristics of biological communities and biodiversity, as well as geology. - h) ISA might consider developing an "atlas" for the Triangle Area. - i) The experience and most current scientific information and measures adopted by States and/or other inter-governmental competent organizations/bodies should be taken into account when developing a REMP for cobalt-rich crusts in the northwest Pacific Ocean; this should also be taken into account when making invitations for follow-up workshops.

-8) Area Based Management Tools -APEI
+8) Area Based Management Tools - APEI